WolfpackPSS/wolfpackpss.github.io/_posts/2016-09-24-history-of-the-pack-no-plan-survives.md

 They tore into the backs of Victrix Mortalis like a hellstorm.
 Ships disintegrated whole under the awesome volley of their combined firepower.

-Brook-Lyn disengaged from WarWolff and turned to meet the new threat.
+Brook-Lyn disengaged from WarWolff to turn and meet the new threat.
 He took advantage of her distraction to fire a devastating shell from his remaining cannon Big Bertha into her reactor.

 It triggered a chain-reaction of explosions across the other reactors.
 Destroying her ship.
 &nbsp;